Everyone is watching from Hezbollah as tensions rise on the border with Israel | ExBulletin

 Everyone is watching from Hezbollah as tensions rise on the border with Israel

-A Palestinian walks near a building hit by an Israeli airstrike in Gaza City.
+Hezbollah, founded in the 1980s to fight Israeli occupation of southern Lebanon designated as an Israeli terrorist group

-BEIRUT: Israel is deadly Gaza the offensive has many trained eyes on the Lebanese border for one Hezbollah reaction, but observers argue that the Iran-backed movement is unlikely to risk a full-scale conflict.
+Israel’s deadly offensive in Gaza has many trained eyes on the Lebanese border for a Hezbollah response, but observers argue that the Iran-backed movement is unlikely to risk a full-scale conflict.

-Border incidents have raised temperatures in recent days, but, with Lebanon already on its knees amid a deep political and economic crisis, the Shiite group appears to be aiming to refrain from escalating.
+Border incidents have raised temperatures in recent days, but, with Lebanon already on its knees amid a deep political and economic crisis, the Shia group appears to be aiming to refrain from escalating.

 “There is nothing currently suggesting escalation,” said Sadiq al-Nabulsi, a Lebanese academic close to Hezbollah.